skulpt/skulpt/HACKING.md

 `Sk.abstr.numberBinOp($loadname1, $loadname2, 'Add');` Note the abstract
 (see abstract.js) nature of `numberBinOp` -- two parameters for the operands, and one parameter `'Add'` that indicates the operator.
 Finally the temporary result returned by numberBinOp is stored in $loc.z.
-Its important to note that $loc.z contains a Python number object.
+It's important to note that $loc.z contains a Python number object.
 Down in the bowels of numberBinOp, the javascript numeric values for x and y are retrieved and result of adding two javascript numbers is converted to